turtlecoin/turtlecoin-docs/docs/guides/mining/XMR-Stak-Guide.md

 Crash warnings -

-- a tRFC setting below 130 would make my GPU would fail, stop hashing, and sometimes lock up the rig. (would sometimes take 5 minutes of running till it crashed)
+- a tRFC setting below 130 would make the example gpu fail, stop hashing, and sometimes lock up the rig. (would sometimes take 5 minutes of running till it crashed)
-- a tRC setting below 67 would cause my GPU would fail, and stop hashing.
+- a tRC setting below 67 would cause the example GPU would fail, and stop hashing.
 - REF 0-100 didn't crash anything

 There is a command line version of Amd Memory Tweaker that can be used to change these settings during launch of the miner.
 If you are comfortable with that, you can utilize it to achieve some sort of automational and simplify your mining